ribon3000/tidal-doc/docs/patternlib/howtos/startpattern.md

 ## nudge

 `nudge` is a function originally implemented to play around with the timing of audio sample playback.
-You can use it to get a nice `swing` effect.
+You can use it to get a nice `swing` effect by specifying the time offset in seconds.
 You can also use it to deal with various timing problems.

 You can set a nudge value on individual patterns to get them to `shift` in time:
 ```haskell